KanadeM/KanadeM.github.io/_posts/Java/2019-03-01-02 Dive into Spring 01 Introduction to Spring.md

 > The Spring Framework provides a comprehensive programming and configuration model for modern Java-based enterprise applications - on any kind of deployment platform.<br>A key element of Spring is infrastructural support at the application level: Spring focuses on the "plumbing" of enterprise applications so that teams can focus on application-level business logic, without unnecessary ties to specific deployment environments.

+# Why Spring?
+Spring makes the programming Java quicker, easier, and safer for everybody by the following ways:

+1. Lightweight and non-invasive programming based on POJOs.
+2. Reduce coupling through dependency injection and interface orientation
+3. Declarative programming based on aspects and
+4. Reduce boilerplate code with aspects and templates

+# Bean Oriented Programming

+##

 # Source Code

 Spring framework wersion: v3.2.6